gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 Opam wants to remove or downgrade lots of packages including the compiler itself.
 That seems a bit drastic so let's see if there's a way to avoid doing that.
-After all `topkg.1.0.8` was part of the package solution Opam found when building llama's dependencies and `ocaml.5.3.0` was sufficient in that solution.
+After all `topkg.1.0.8` was part of the package solution Opam found when building `llama`'s dependencies and `ocaml.5.3.0` was sufficient in that solution.
+It's odd that it wouldn't also be sufficient here.
 The opam files in `topkg`'s source archive look like they should be compatible with `ocaml.5.3.0` so I really have no idea why Opam wanted to downgrade everything.

 Regardless, we don't actually need to install `topkg` while pinning it.
-It's pinned now so that should be sufficient for the local copy to be compiled as a dependency of llama.
+It's pinned now so that should be sufficient for the local copy to be compiled as a dependency of `llama`.
 Let's see if that's correct:
 ```
 PS C:\Users\s\llama> opam install . --deps-only
 [llama_core.dev] synchronised (no changes)